RBVI/CyPlot/react-editor/examples/simple/README.md

 1. We don't use the react-scripts.
 We needed significant control over the bundling so everything is driven by webpack
 2. We use a modified plotly to work better with CyBrowser
+ * To create our modified plotly, use the plotly.diffs file against plotly.js
+ * Then compress it using: "node_modules/.bin/uglifyjs -o plotly.min.js plotly.js"
+ * Finally, copy plotly.js and plotly.min.js ../../../src/main/resources/js

 ## Quick start